codecrafting-io/AdvancedPathTracingCP2077/README.md

 # Advanced Path Tracing for Cyberpunk 2077

 This repository is for the development of the [Cyber Engine Tweaks](https://wiki.redmodding.org/cyber-engine-tweaks) based mod for the game [Cyberpunk 2077](https://www.cyberpunk.net/).
-This mod has key hidden controls for the game, all now available through a native UI thanks to [Native Settings](https://www.nexusmods.com/cyberpunk2077/mods/3518).
+This mod enables key advanced controls for Path Tracing, all now available through a native UI thanks to [Native Settings](https://www.nexusmods.com/cyberpunk2077/mods/3518).

 **NOTE:** This is **Work In Progress** mod, so things may improve in the future.